 ☞ TESTER TIP: To avoid the tarts sticking to paper liners, you can do what reader Olga DeMedeiros does and rely on foil cupcake liners sprayed with nonstick vegetable spray to ensure your tarts slip out easy peasy.

-• In a small bowl, dissolve the cornstarch in 1/4 cup milk.
+• In a small bowl, dissolve the 2 tablespoons cornstarch in 1/4 cup of milk.

-• In a food processor, shred the coconut flakes for 30 seconds.
+• In a food processor, blitz the 1 cup sweetened shredded coconut for 30 seconds.

-• In a large bowl, stir the eggs and sugar together with a wooden spoon.
-One by one, add the cornstarch mixture, the remaining milk, the coconut, melted butter, and lemon extract, stirring well after each addition.
+• In a large bowl, stir the 3 large eggs and 1 cup granulated sugar together with a wooden spoon.
+One by one, add the cornstarch mixture, the remaining 3/4 cup of milk, the coconut, 2 tablespoons (1 oz) melted unsalted butter, 1/4 teaspoon lemon extract, and pinch of salt, stirring well after each addition.

 • Ladle the custard into the paper cups, filling each 1/4 inch from the top.
 Make sure to stir the custard frequently to keep the coconut evenly distributed.
 You'll be able to fill 10 to 11 liners.

-• Bake for 25 to 30 minutes, until the coconut is nicely toasted.
+• Bake for 25 to 30 minutes, rotating the pan halfway through, until the coconut is nicely toasted.
 Cool completely in the muffin tin before serving.
-Originally published March 10, 1999.

 Nutrition